MilanKacar/milankacar.github.io/_posts/2024-9-23-linear-algebra-I.md

 \end{pmatrix}
 \]

-Matrix multiplication is fundamental in many fields.
-For example:

-- **Finance** 💰: Portfolio management uses matrices to calculate the performance of multiple investments over time, adjusting weights or values as the portfolio evolves.
-- **Computer Science** 💻: Matrix multiplication is the backbone of neural networks, where layers of neurons are connected via weights (which are stored in matrices), and each forward pass through the network involves matrix operations.

 #### 🔄 Transpose of a Matrix
-The **transpose** of a matrix is found by flipping the matrix over its diagonal.
+The **transpose** of a matrix flips the matrix over its diagonal.
 This means rows become columns and vice versa.

 For example: